 No special break-in oil is required.
 The engine is serviced with 10W-30, Service Class SG oil from the factory.
-Change the oil after the initial engine break-in period of 5 hours.
-Thereafter, change oil after every 100 hours of operation.
+Change the oil after the initial engine breakin period of 5 hours.
+Thereafter, change oil after every 100 hours of operation (200 hour interval for MTL).